stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 of recursion and totality checking, which are summarized here:

-* In pure functional programming, recursion is the way to implement iterative expressions.
+* In pure functional programming, recursion is the way to implement iterative procedures.

 * Recursive functions pass the totality checker, if it can verify that one of the arguments is getting strictly smaller